Animal consciousness: Cambridge Declaration on Consciousness

+New York Declaration on Animal Consciousness

+In 2024, a conference on "The Emerging Science of Animal Consciousness" at New York University produced The New York Declaration on Animal Consciousness.
+This brief declaration, signed by over 500 scientists and academics, asserts that, in addition to the strong scientific support for consciousness in mammals and birds agreed on by Cambridge, there is also empirical evidence which "indicates at least a realistic possibility of conscious experience in all vertebrates (including reptiles, amphibians, and fishes) and many invertebrates (including, at minimum, cephalopod mollusks, decapod crustaceans, and insects)."
+The declaration further asserts that "when there is a realistic possibility of conscious experience in an animal, it is irresponsible to ignore that possibility in decisions affecting that animal".

 Examples

 A common image is the scala naturae, the ladder of nature on which animals of different species occupy successively higher rungs, with humans typically at the top.
 A more useful approach has been to recognize that different animals may have different kinds of cognitive processes, which are better understood in terms of the ways in which they are cognitively adapted to their different ecological niches, than by positing any kind of hierarchy.

 Mammals

 Dogs

 Dogs were previously listed as non-self-aware animals.
 Traditionally, self-consciousness was evaluated via the mirror test.
 But dogs, and many other animals, are not (as) visually oriented.
-A 2015 study claims that the "sniff test of self-recognition" (STSR) provides significant evidence of self-awareness in dogs, and could play a crucial role in showing that this capacity is not a specific feature of only great apes, humans and a few other animals, but it depends on the way in which researchers try to verify it.
-According to the biologist Roberto Cazzolla Gatti (who published the study), "the innovative approach to test the self-awareness with a smell test highlights the need to shift the paradigm of the anthropocentric idea of consciousness to a species-specific perspective".
+A 2015 study by biologist Roberto Cazzolla Gatti argues that the "sniff test of self-recognition" (STSR) provides evidence of self-awareness in dogs and that apparent species differences may reflect the methods used to assess it, rather than a capacity confined to great apes, humans, and a few other animals.
+The study further suggests adopting a species-specific, rather than anthropocentric, approach to research on animal consciousness.
 This study has been confirmed by another study.